gdepeute/dae.notes/estaff.newco.md

   - Like most/like leasts?
 A Michelle question
   - High priority developments - Global floods and wildfires and other hazards over time
   - Team is 0...errr...13 people

+- Ray's feedback
+  - PDC's Mission is to improve and evolve the data in the system, and DIQ Mission is to development the commercial use cases around that data
+  - Push the DATA angle
+  - Floods - aggregation and combining to reduce noise of alerts
+    - But if tracking "assets" why does the aggreagtion actually matter?
+    - More about impact analysis